Journey to 1,000 Books: An honest parent’s approach

 But we signed up for 1,000 Books Before Kindergarten through the Beanstack app this spring and recently crossed the 100 books threshold.
 Here’s what we’ve found so far.
 Hopefully, this can help other parents.

 - We logged every book that Holly has on her shelf.
 We knew we had read every book to her at least once, so this was an easy way to start.
 As one of us rocked her to sleep, the other would log the books into Beanstack.
 Now her entire library is in there and we can just scroll through the list and find the one we just read.

 - We generally count a book anytime we complete it but we don’t worry about logging all five times she wants a certain book read over and over again (Hello, “This is Baby”)

-- Don’t hold yourself to count every single book.
-It’s easy to get obsessed with logging every book your child brings you, but after you do it a while, you know you’ll get to 1,000 eventually, so don’t feel like it has to be EVERY book every time.
+- Don’t hold yourself to counting every single book.
+It’s easy to get obsessed with logging every book your child brings you, but after you do it for a while, you know you’ll get to 1,000 eventually, so don’t feel like it has to be EVERY book every time.